 —GMS 6920 Genetics Journal Club (1 credit) in the fall of every year, with option to take a different journal club in the spring semesters.

-—All graduate level Statistics and Biostatistics courses are acceptable, and courses not in the BMS curriculum list can be brought to the concentration co-directors for approval.
+—All graduate level Statistics and Biostatistics are acceptable, and any UF graduate-level courses not in the BMS curriculum list can be brought to the concentration co-directors for approval.

 Courses most commonly chosen by Genetics students:

 Human Genetics II (GMS 6015)

 Epigenetics of Human Disease and Development (BCH 7412)

 Special Topics: RNA Interference and MicroRNAs (GMS 5905)

 Advanced Applications of Bioinformatics (GMS 6232)

 Mitochondrial Biology in Aging and Disease (GMS 6622)